sanjaradylov/moleculegen-ml/README.md

 It is convenient to set up dependencies using environment management systems like [conda](https://conda.io/en/latest/index.html) or [virtualenv](https://virtualenv.pypa.io/en/stable/).
+We use the latest stable version of Ubuntu to test our project.

 Download, install, and set up [Miniconda](https://conda.io/en/latest/miniconda.html).